Archive-42/blog-2.0-vanilla-html/docs/quick-reference/psql-setup/index.md

 If it asks you if you want to install them, please tell it “Y”.

 Test that it installed by typing `psql --version`.
 You should see it print out information about the version of the installed tools.
-If it tells you that it can't find the command, try these instructions over.
+If it tells you that it can’t find the command, try these instructions over.

 ### Configuring the client tools